-The Crane Estate (in the care of the Trustees of Reservations) is celebrating 20 years of Picnic Concerts this summer.
+The Crane Estate (in the care of the Trustees of Reservations) is celebrating 22 years of Picnic Concerts this summer.
 They invite you to bring a picnic supper, explore the grounds, dance on the lawn, and experience some of the region’s best bands.
-The season begins on July 7 with Picnic Palooza, a friendly picnic competition.
-(Prizes will be awarded for Most Elegant Spread, Best Beach Picnic, and Best 1996 Throwback Picnic.)
-Here is the entire concert schedule for summer 2016.
+The season begins on July 5 with Jambalaya Horns—New Orleans Street Jazz.
+Here is the entire concert schedule (and ticket prices) for summer 2018.

 Newport Music Festival celebrates its 50th Anniversary Season from July 4 through July 22, 2018 with 42 concerts and events showcasing Grammy winners and nominees, acclaimed international artists, and beloved resident artists.